 Jump was organized under the laws of the State of Nevada on July 6, 2006 and registered to conduct business in the State of California on July 25, 2006 with an authorized share capital of five hundred (500) million common shares at \$0.001 par value.
-A. Frederick Greenberg and Richard M. Greenberg constituted the initial board of directors and President and Secretary/Treasurer respectively.
+A. Frederick Greenberg was the sole director, President and Secretary/Treasurer.